This post contains affiliate links. Please see our disclosure policy.

-Prepare to wow your guests with this restaurant-level Salted Peanut Butter Chocolate Tart!
+Peanut Butter Chocolate Tart is a restaurant-level dessert that will wow anyone you serve it to!
 Made with a salty peanut crust, luscious peanut butter mousse, and silky chocolate ganache.
-Top it off with a shower of crushed peanuts & flaky sea salt.
-It’s a salty-sweet lover’s dream dessert and it tastes like a giant, fancy peanut butter cup!
+Top it with a shower of crushed peanuts & flaky sea salt.
+It’s a salty-sweet lover’s dream dessert and tastes like a giant, fancy peanut butter cup!

 This recipe comes from my cookbook, “The One-Bowl Baker” out in February 2022.
 Pre-order info and more sneak-peaks of the book can be found here.